 Keto fatigue cause #4 – Too much exercise

-If you’re an avid runner, weightlifter or just like to work out, you should probably dial back your exercise program for the first couple of weeks or else you’ll find yourself exhausted on the keto diet.
+If you’re an avid runner, weightlifter, or just like to work out, you should probably dial back your exercise program for the first couple of weeks or else you’ll find yourself exhausted on the keto diet.
 It can take several weeks to begin to become fat-adapted and where you can take advantage of the increase in fat metabolism with exercise.
 For some people starting keto, this adaptation may even take several months, so you’ll have to see how you do.
-However, there are elite athletes follow a keto-like diet called the Optimized Fat Metabolism diet.
-Zach Bitter, an ultra-runner recent set the 12-hour running records on a track and a treadmill following a low-carb diet.
+However, there are elite athletes who follow a keto-like diet called the Optimized Fat Metabolism diet.
+Zach Bitter, an ultra-runner recently set the 12-hour running records on a track and a treadmill following a low-carb diet.

 Keto fatigue cause #5 – Not enough calories

-You might not feel as hungry on the ketogenic diet and end up eating a lot less calories every day.
+You might not feel as hungry on the ketogenic diet and end up eating a lot fewer calories every day.
 While this drop in calorie intake can be great for your waistline and the bathroom scale, you may notice that you do feel more tired on the ketogenic diet.
-If the big drop in calories is the cause of your exhaustion on the keto diet, try adding a snack of macademia nuts or almonds to give you some extra calories.
+If the big drop in calories is the cause of your exhaustion on the keto diet, try adding a snack of macadamia nuts or almonds to give you some extra calories.

 Keto Fatigue cause #6 – Not enough sleep

 The first time I started the ketogenic diet, the first thing I noticed is that I was waking up very early every morning.
-Some mornings I’d be wide wake at 4 am and get out of bed to start my day.
+Some mornings I would be awake at 4 am and get out of bed to start my day.
 While this early morning routine was great at the start, I noticed after a week or so that my body really did need its normal 7 hours of sleep.
 It took a little bit of work, but once I was able to resist the urge to get out of bed if I woke up early, I found that my energy didn’t wane in the evening.

 You don’t have to feel exhausted on the keto diet.
 The main causes of this fatigue and tiredness are usually easily fixed, so hang in there!